Tuesday, March 24, 2020

 Good Friday is the day on which Catholics commemorate the crucifixion of Jesus Christ.
 Catholics are joined by almost all other Christians in solemn commemoration on this day.
 It is also a legal holiday around much of the world.

-According to the gospels, Jesus was betrayed by Judas on the night of the Last Supper, commemorated on Holy Thursday.
-The morning following Christ's arrest, Pilate reluctantly agreed to execute Jesus and sentenced him to crucifixion.
+Jesus was betrayed by Judas on the night of the Last Supper, commemorated on Holy Thursday.
+The next morning, Pilate reluctantly agreed to execute Jesus and sentenced him to crucifixion.

 Before his execution, Jesus was flogged, which was a customary practice intended to weaken a victim before crucifixion.
 Crucifixion was an especially painful method of execution and was perfected by the Romans as such.
 It was reserved for the worst criminals.